cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 $p(T_{\mathrm{max}}|D)$ below about 0.5\@.
 This indicates that
 $T_{\mathrm{max}}$ of at least ~13.25 MPa km$^{-1}$ is necessary to overcome topographic stresses resisting reverse and right-lateral slip on the faults.
-We find that most likely ratio of the tectonic horizontal shear to the compression along the Wenchuan faults is just below 0.5, with ratios greater than 1 less likely in $p_{\mathrm{J}}(T
+We find that highest likely ratio of the tectonic horizontal shear to the compression along the Wenchuan faults is just below 0.5, with ratios greater than 1 less likely in $p_{\mathrm{J}}(T
 | D).
 In other words, the most likely tectonic stress roughly causes